Kevin-Norlin/next-ecommerce/README.md

 - **Product Details:** Users can view detailed information about individual products.
 - **Payment:** **Note:** Payment processing is not supported in the current version.
 - **Responsive Design:** The application is designed to work smoothly on various devices and screen sizes.
+- **Encryption:** Before the user-data is stored in the database it is hashed with a salt added using BCrypt.